Data Protection during the Covid-19 pandemic

 The purpose of this page is to provide as much information as possible about why this data is needed, who it will be shared with and how long it will be kept.

-This information will be relevant to all of the processing involved in re-opening the campus, but details relating to specific initiatives can be found under the separate headings below.
-This article will be updated as often as necessary but if you have any questions which are not answered here, please feel free to send an email to the email@example.com email address or telephone +44 (0)23 92843642 or +44 (0)23 92863103
+This information will be relevant to all of the processing involved in carrying out Covid testing and keeping buildings around the campus open, but details relating to specific initiatives can be found under the separate headings below.
+This article will be updated as often as necessary but if you have any questions which are not answered here, please feel free to send an email to the email@example.com email address or telephone +44 (0)23 92843642 or +44 (0)23 92863103.

 It is always necessary to have a legal basis for processing personal data, and in relation to the personal data that could be processed under the proposed initiatives, for example, name and contact details, it is believed those most appropriate are that the processing is necessary:

-- For compliance with a legal obligation to which the University is subject (H&S legislation) (GDPR Article 6(1)(c))
+- For compliance with a legal obligation to which the University is subject (H&S legislation) (UK GDPR Article 6(1)(c))

-- For the performance of a task carried out in the public interest (GDPR Article 6(1)(e))
+- For the performance of a task carried out in the public interest (UK GDPR Article 6(1)(e))

-- For the purposes of the legitimate interests pursued by the University (GDPR Article 6(1)(f))
+- For the purposes of the legitimate interests pursued by the University (UK GDPR Article 6(1)(f))

-- For the purposes of carrying out the obligations and exercising specific rights of the University or of individual data subjects in the field of employment and social security and social protection law (GDPR Article 9(2)(b) and Data Protection Act 2018 Schedule 1 Part 1, s1(1)(a))
+- For the purposes of carrying out the obligations and exercising specific rights of the University or of individual data subjects in the field of employment and social security and social protection law (UK GDPR Article 9(2)(b) and Data Protection Act 2018 Schedule 1 Part 1, s1(1)(a))

-- For reasons of public interest in the area of public health such as protecting against serious cross-border threats to health (GDPR Article 9(2)(i))
+- For reasons of public interest in the area of public health such as protecting against serious cross-border threats to health (UK GDPR Article 9(2)(i))

-The majority of the personal data processed will be retained within the University for University purposes (within HR, Occupational Health, Health & Safety, line managers).
-It may be necessary to share some personal data with external organisations, for example, the NHS or Public Health England (PHE), but this will be if it is required by those organisations and only the minimum data necessary will be shared via secure electronic means.
+The majority of the personal data processed will be retained within the University for University purposes (within Human Resources, Occupational Health, Health & Safety, and by line managers).
+It may be necessary to share some personal data with external organisations, for example, the NHS, Public Health England (PHE) or the Department for Education (DfE) via the Office for Students (OfS), but this will be if it is required by those organisations and only the minimum data necessary will be shared via secure electronic means.

 The University has an agreement with Portsmouth City Council (PCC), that the PCC will share data it receives from Public Health England with the University, in order to identify individuals within the University community with, or at risk of, Covid-19 with the view to contacting, logging, screening and providing services to help those individuals.